svne/JigMagga/README.md

 It is also possible to run the testcases from the command line with [testem](https://github.com/airportyh/testem) or use the grunt task (grunt test) for it.
 The configuration for testem is located in testem.json in the JigMagger root directory.

-Naming conventions for testcases:
+**Naming conventions for testcases:**

--Module names have a dot notation eg. Yd.Jig.Lightbox
+- Module names have a dot notation eg. Yd.Jig.Lightbox